simphony/simphony-metadata/docs/format.md

             - ``CUBA.USER``: Default if not specified.
 Indicates that this property is available for setting at construction.
 Its initial value is the appropriate default.
-            - ``CUBA.SYSTEM`: Indicates that this property is not available for setting at construction. its value is set by internal code.
+            - ``CUBA.SYSTEM`: Indicates that this property cannot be specified by the user (i.e. is not available for setting at construction) and its value is set by internal code.
+If this key is present, the ``default`` key MUST NOT be present.
+The generator will use the associated Property key to produce the appropriate initialization code.

     - ``shape``: sequence of positive ints or "colon" notation.
         Specifies the shape of the container holding the contained CUBA type.
 Default is the